EarthScope/rover/docs/commands_verbose.md

     rover subscribe N_S_L_C.txt

-will instruct the daemon to regularly download, ingest, and index any data missing from the repository for NSLCs / timespans in the given file.
+will instruct the daemon to periodically download, ingest, and index any data missing from the repository for NSLCs / timespans in the given file.

-    rover subscribe IU_ANMO_00_BH1 2017-01-01 2017-01-04
+    rover subscribe IU_ANMO_00_BH1 2017-01-01 2075-01-04

-will instruct the daemon to regularly download, ingest and index and data for IU.ANMO.00.BH1 between the given dates that are missing from the repository.
+will instruct the daemon to periodically download, ingest and index data for IU.ANMO.00.BH1.
+ROVER subscribe can be set into the future to update a local repository in semi-real time.